 As part of the development of an integrated approach to the protection and enhancement of the Pontchartrain shoreline, combined with interior marsh restoration, M&N, in partnership with the USACE and PLD under a PAS agreement is developing a planning level Master Plan for the hydrologic and environmental restoration of the entire LaBranche wetlands.
 Specifically, the Master Plan will: - Recommend the project features required to restore and sustain a fresher water salinity regime in the LBW more similar to historical conditions. - Recommend the "what-whenwhere-how-how much" details of freshwater /sediment / nutrients re-introduction into LaBranche; - Propose water control structures to optimize freshwater retention and minimize saltwater intrusion.
-Project Status The numerical model is complete and calibrated to a 2010 6-month field data collection program.
-The numerical model will evaluate the feasibility and effectiveness of proposed freshwater re-introductions into the wetlands.
-The numerical model will evaluate the efficacy of the rehabilitation of existing water control structures as well as the potential of additional structures on the shoreline for suppression of salt water intrusion and retention of re-introduced freshwater into the wetlands.
-Currently, M&N is using the model to assess potential benefits of proposed hydrologic restoration projects being explored by St Charles Parish, CWPPRA, USACE and NGO's.
-Project will be completed by March 2012.
+Project Status The numerical model is complete and calibrated to a 2010 six-month field data collection program.
+The numerical model has been used to evaluate the feasibility and effectiveness of proposed freshwater re-introductions into the wetlands.
+The numerical model was also used to evaluate the efficacy of the rehabilitation of existing water control structures as well as the potential of additional structures in the vicinity of openings under the rail road embankment and other major conduits for water flow for suppression of salt water intrusion and retention of re-introduced freshwater into the wetlands.
+In addition to structural measures, this study also evaluated non-structural measures, in the form of fresh water input, to limit salt water intrusion in the LaBranche Wetland Currently, M&N is using the model to assess the potential benefits of proposed hydrologic restoration projects and combination of projects being explored by St Charles Parish, CWPPRA, USACE and NGO's.
+Following recommendations in previous reporting and discussion with stakeholders, a set of water management strategies has been selected that are being investigated and discussed within this phase of the study.
+Analysis of model results will help to converge to an integrated strategy that limits saltwater intrusion and promotes low maintenance.
+Project will be completed by March 2013.
 Project Costs The project costs will be determined under future efforts.
 Project Design Funding In January 2011, the Pontchartrain Levee District (PLD) Board and the United States Corps of Engineers entered into agreement for this project.
 That agreement authorized \$100,000.00 for the project.
 Since this date another \$140,000 has been allocated.
 The cost share for this work is 50-50.
-Project Construction Funding Construction funds for this project have not been authorized.
+Project Construction Funding The project costs will be determined under future efforts.
 LaBranche Wetlands Model Grid